sriharshacv/spree-ccavenue/README.md

 Spree CCavenue
 ==============
+DON'T USE THIS.
+IT IS TOO OUTDATED TO BE REVIVED.
 Spree CCAvenue is an extension for integrating Spree with the CCAvenue (http://www.ccavenue.com) payment gateway.

 The extension by default redirects to the payment gateway at the payment step of the checkout process.
 If you are